microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkactiveperipherals.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about the active peripherals attached to a Microsoft Teams-enabled [device](../resources/teamworkdevice.md).
+Represents the details about the active peripheral devices attached to a Microsoft Teams-enabled [device](../resources/teamworkdevice.md).

 ## Properties
 None.